FloSchuberth/cSEM/README.md

 ```

 Both bootstrap and jackknife resampling support platform-independent
-multiprocessing as well as random seeds via the [future
+multiprocessing as well as setting random seeds via the [future
 framework](https://github.com/HenrikBengtsson/future).
 For
-multiprocessing simply set `eval_plan = "multiprocess"` in which case
+multiprocessing simply set `.eval_plan = "multiprocess"` in which case
 the maximum number of available cores is used if not on Windows.
 On
 Windows as many separate R instances are opened in the backround as
 there are cores available instead.
 Note that this naturally has some